If you’ve been looking for ways to make money from home, there’s a good chance you’ve come across Amway.

 Earning Potential: Low for most people

-Not Ideal For: Busy parents looking for flexible, low-pressure income
+Not Ideal For: Busy parents looking for flexible, low-pressure income and greater control over their time

 Amway is one of the oldest and largest multi-level marketing companies in the world.